-- 44. Using the new executable.elf file, run the disassembler again to get a new listing.
-Save the original one.
-Using XMD and its disassembler, compare what you see in memory with what you see in the disassembled elf file.
-Hopefully, they are the same! - If you have time, or at a later time, see if you can understand the assembly language generated by the compiler for your C program.
-Note that the optimizer is completely off, so the code is quite inefficient compared to the first version that you built.
-You may want to refer to the MicroBlaze reference manual to be able to interpret the assembly code. - 45.
-In the xygwin shell, try using the mb-nm command on your executable.elf file.
+- 49. In the xygwin shell, try using the mb-nm command on your executable.elf file.
 You may want to use the "-n" flag to get the output sorted numerically.
 On a Unix system, you can just type "man nm" to see how to use the command. "nm" is a standard gnu utility.
 The "mb-nm" command is just the MicroBlaze version of it. - The "nm" command is used to dump the symbol table of the object file.
 Here you will see the address of various symbols in your program such as the start of subroutines, location of global variables, and other internal symbols.
-This command is often useful for finding the memory location of your symbols, especially if you need to use XMD to look at something. - 46.
-Practice using GDB by stepping through the program, adding the counter of system1.c to a watch window.
+This command is often useful for finding the memory location of your symbols, especially if you need to use XMD to look at something. - 50.
+Practice using GDB, keeping in mind that you must avoid having GDB download the program (it does this when you use Run → Run or the small running man icon to run the program).
+First, set a breakpoint at line 5, 7, or 8 of the lab1.c in the source window.
+Add the counter of lab1.c to a watch window.
 Note that several breakpoints were set.
-Can you figure out where these breakpoints are? - 47.
+Can you figure out where these breakpoints are? - You can find more information on the GDB commands in the Embedded Systems Tools Guide. - 51.
 Use the View Menu to start up other windows and see what they do.

-More trickiness
+More Trickiness

-48. In the window where you are watching the counter, you can change the value of the counter by clicking on it.
+- 52. In the window where you are watching the counter, you can change the value of the counter by clicking on it.
 The counter is a local variable so it will exist as part of the stack frame for main.
-See if you can find out where in the stack the counter is located.

-Start with opening a window for the register values.
+See if you can find out where in the stack the counter is located. - Start with opening a window for the register values.
 Note that r1 is the stack pointer.
 Dump about 16 locations starting at the stack pointer using XMD.
 Then change the counter value in the GDB window, and dump the stack again in XMD.
 Repeat a few times if necessary.
 Modify the appropriate stack location using XMD by putting in a different number.
-Step your program a few times and observe what happens.

-49. Modify your C program to only do the loop 32 times.
+Step your program a few times and observe what happens. - 53.
+Modify your C program to only do the loop 32 times.
 Compile and run it without any breakpoints.